PiotrWald/Shop/README.md

   + build products#show functionality
   + create invoice and invoice_prodcut model
   + add ability to add items to invoice
+  + fix some issues, like diable / enable buttons for adding at appropriate time
+  - work on the frontend: fix navbar so its useable
+  - push to AWS if possible
+  - add administrator privilage
   - add possibility to click an entire row